 It’s 7:03am and it’s my day off.
 My precious little Izzy is snuggled in bed with me as I begin my morning with some quiet time.
 This is my favorite part about Friday mornings.
 It’s a guarantee that I will hear little feet running through the house to my room early in the morning.
-She is faithful every Friday- and as she enters my bed, she opens the covers, gets as close to me as she can, puts her forehead to mine and whispers, “I love you Mommy.”
+And as she enters my bed, she opens the covers, gets as close to me as she can, puts her forehead to mine and whispers, “I love you, Mommy.”

 Melt.
 My.
 Heart.

 It’s in these precious moments where I want to keep her safe forever.
 I want to keep her close to me to ward off any idiot who may break her future 16-year-old heart.
 I want to shield her from every hurt + every disappointment.
 To hear a 3-year-old sing the words, “Jesus, You make me brave” is a heart-wrenchingly, beautiful sound.
 I want her to be brave!
 I want her to cling on to Jesus when she’s insecure or doubting her dreams!

 As mothers, we’ve been given the amazing opportunity to prepare our littles for life’s disappointments.

 >>>UM, PAUSE BUTTON PLEASE<<<

 This is HUGE, right!?!?
 Do you need a moment?
 Go ahead.

 Imagine that each child carries around a toolbox.
 And inside that toolbox are tools, or learned lessons, that they will one day use when the time comes.
 Inside my daughter’s toolbox, there’s a tool labeled BRAVE.
 This tool is used when she battles insecurity and doesn’t think she’s good enough.
 Or when a friend hurts her and she must choose to love, despite her feelings.